Uniruled varieties with split tangent bundle: Proof of theorem

-The two lemmas above show that the decomposition of $T_X$ and conjecture \ref{beauvilleconj} are stable under birational contractions.
-By the general minimal model program it is clear that after finitely many steps we obtain either a variety with nef canonical bundle or an elementary contraction of fibre type. $\blacksquare$
+{\bf Proof.} By proposition \ref{propositionmoribirational} the splitting of $T_X$ is stable under birational contractions.
+By the general minimal model program it is clear that after finitely many birational contractions $X = X^0 \rightarrow X^1 \rightarrow \ldots \rightarrow X^n$ we obtain either a variety $X^n$ with nef canonical bundle or an elementary contraction of fibre type.
+Since $X$ is uniruled, the variety $X^n$ is uniruled so we are in the second case.